rekalogika/rekalogika.dev/docs/domain-event/06-manual-control.md

 ```

 You might find the `DomainEventStore` object useful.
 You can use it to store the
 events in transit.
-It handles events `EquatableDomainEventInterface` and will
+It handles `EquatableDomainEventInterface` and will
-not keep more than one event having the same signature.
+automatically discard duplicate events.

 ```php
 use Rekalogika\DomainEvent\DomainEventAwareEntityManagerInterface;